-Many of us (raising my own hand here) are now learning that our toddlers and young children actually aren’t too young to talk with about race.
-While leading by example and being anti-racist ourselves is one way to teach our children how to navigate the world, it’s just that: one way.
-We have to do more than that.
+Many of us (raising my own hand here) are learning that our toddlers and young children actually aren’t too young to talk with about race.
+While leading by example and being anti-racist ourselves are important ways to teach our children how to navigate the world, we have to do more than that.

 Research tells us that starting as young as 3 months old, babies start to show a preference for own-race faces over other-race faces.
 This suggests that perceptions of racial and cultural differences are learned through our own experiences even in very early development.

 This is why it is vital to make sure kids see a diverse range of people reflected in their daily lives through activities, toys, books and TV shows.
 As children grow and learn about their world, let’s make sure that they value and respect people of all backgrounds.

 If you’re looking to incorporate more diversity into your child’s life, below are 10 TV shows to get started.

 Where to Watch: fuboTV, Philo, YouTube, Google Play, Vudu, and Amazon Prime Video

 Ronnie Anne is an independent and adventurous 11-year-old exploring a new city and adjusting to her new life living under one roof with her multi-generational Mexican-American family.

 Where to Watch: PBS Kids, Hulu, HBO Max, YouTube TV, Amazon Prime Video, YouTube, and Google Play

 Sesame Street has been bridging cultural and educational gaps for more than five decades as a PBS staple, now available to watch on other platforms too.
 Big Bird and other characters including Bert and Ernie, Oscar the Grouch, and Grover, among others, teach kids numbers, colors, and letters, along with other important life lessons.

 3. Nina’s World